-In accordance with Section 161 of the German Stock Corporation Law (AktG), the Management Board and Supervisory Board of a listed German stock corporation are required to declare at least once per year whether it has complied or will continue to comply with the German Corporate Governance Code and which recommendations of the Code have been or will be implemented and why not.
-Based on extensive consultation, the Management Board and Supervisory Board declared on January 9, 2017, that the Company will comply with the recommendations of the German Corporate Governance Code in the version from May 5, 2015 with the following exceptions, a deductible for D&O insurance, vertical compensation, pension provisions, the creation of committees, and regular limit of length of membership for the members of the supervisory board.
+In accordance with Section 161 of the German Stock Corporation Law (AktG), the Management Board and Supervisory Board of a listed German stock corporation are required to declare at least once per year whether it has complied with and will continue to comply with the German Corporate Governance Code, or which recommendations of the Code have not been or will not be implemented, and why not.
+Based on extensive consultation, the Management Board and Supervisory Board declared on January 9, 2018, that the Company has complied with and will continue to comply with the recommendations of the German Corporate Governance Code in the last version from February 7, 2017, with the following exceptions – a deductible for D&O insurance, vertical remuneration comparison, pension commitments, the creation of committees, and a regular limit of length for membership of the Supervisory Board.

 The wording of the current declaration of compliance as well as of all previous declarations regarding the Code are published on the Company’s website at www.suss.com > Investor Relations > Corporate Governance > Declaration of Compliance.